 It is proposed to limit the single SRD device duty cycle limit to 1%.
 It is important to understand that for most applications the maximum equivalent needed transmit duty cycle is considerably lower (see for example Table 5 in CEPT Report 43 [17] based on duty cycle considerations in STF411 in ETSI).
 With this restriction, technology-neutral balance between DECT and other SRD technologies can be achieved.
 If some application proponents have proposals/wishes in the future for some slight DC increase, this may be further investigated.

 It is further proposed to also limit DECT applications in their duty cycle.
 Due to the application of the modified DCS mechanism, this duty cycle restriction could potentially be a higher duty cycle.
-DECT applications needing higher transmit duty cycles or outdoor usage can still use the DECT core-band in 1880-1900 MHz.
+DECT applications needing higher transmit duty cycles or fixed outdoor installation can still use the DECT core-band in 1880-1900 MHz.
 According to the DECT system reference document [ref] and following considerations, a DC limitation of ≤ 10% satisfies the needs of all data applications.
 At the same time, it gives room for spectrum access specifications in ETSI to be included in European harmonised standards, also allowing reasonable predictable spectrum access for those applications which have some latency / predictable spectrum access requirements.

 It is understood that DECT equipment able to operate in the extension band always implements also the DECT coreband.